prabhatsharma/prabhatsharma.in/content/blog/in-search-of-a-search-engine-beyond-elasticsearch-introduing-rae.md

 # Why Rae Search?

-I was looking for a simple piece of software to index my logs that did not require huge amounts of resources and after a decent amount of research, I could not find something that could do it.
+I was looking for a simple piece of software to index my logs that did not require huge amounts of resources and after a decent amount of research and I could not find something that could do it.

 What was I looking for: